 About Our Firm

-The firm presently consists of nine attorneys: Ken Gosch, Jim Cremer, who joined the firm in 1978, Greg Peterson (1981), Rory King (2002), Melissa Neville (2002), Justin Scott (2008), Marshall Lovrien (2010), and Joshua Wurgler (2017).
+The firm presently consists of eight attorneys: Ken Gosch, Jim Cremer, who joined the firm in 1978, Greg Peterson (1981), Rory King (2002), Melissa Neville (2002), Justin Scott (2008), Marshall Lovrien (2010), and Joshua Wurgler (2017).
 The firm employs an office administrator, seven legal assistants/secretaries, and three additional administrative assistants.

 The reputation that Bantz, Gosch & Cremer, L.L.C. has developed over the years as effective trial lawyers and litigators is unsurpassed, and we pride ourselves on the longstanding relationships and loyalty our personalized service has produced.
 Our firm continues to grow and